The Influence of Uniform Magnetic Fields on Strong Field Gravitational Lensing by Kerr Black Holes: Analysis of lensing observables by supermassive black holes, M87* and Sgr A*

+Taking $M_{\bullet} \approx 4.28 \times 10^6 M_\odot$ for Sgr A* and $M_{\bullet} \approx 6.5 \times 10^9 M_\odot$ for M87*, our chosen range $|B| = 0.05$--$0.15$ corresponds to extremely strong near-horizon fields of roughly $B_{\rm phys} \sim 10^{10}\text{--}10^{11}~\mathrm{G\ (Sgr~A^*)}, \quad B_{\rm phys} \sim 10^7\text{--}10^8~\mathrm{G\ (M87^*)}$.
+These values are far above the 1--30~G measured by the Event Horizon Telescope (EHT) in the accretion flows of both Sgr A* and M87* \cite{EventHorizonTelescope:2021srq}.
+We must stress that the metric used is primarily of theoretical interest and cannot be considered as a real astrophysical magnetized black holes.
+Accordingly, the observables shown in the tables should be understood as illustrative within this model framework, rather than as quantitative predictions for real black holes.
+Choosing $|B|$ in this way allows us to explore the maximum possible impact of magnetic fields on photon trajectories and lensing effects near the horizon.

 We performed a comparative analysis of the relativistic image positions $\theta_\infty$ and lensing observables, $s$ and $r_{mag}$, for MKBHs with their Kerr black hole counterparts and present the results in Table \ref{table1}.
-From Table \ref{table1} and Fig.~\ref{plotobservable}, $\theta_\infty$ grows when the external magnetic field parameter $B$ grows, but diminishes as the spin parameter $a$ gets larger in magnitude.
-Analogously, image separation $s$ rises (falls) with $B$ ($a$) (cf. Fig.~\ref{plotobservable}).
+The asymptotic angular size $\theta_\infty$ grows when the magnetic field strength parameter $B$ grows, but diminishes as the spin parameter $a$ gets larger in magnitude for prograde orbits, while the asymptotic angular size $\theta_\infty$ decreases with $B$ and increases with $a$ for retrograde orbits.
+Analogously, image separation $s$ falls (rises) with $B$ ($a$) for prograding photons while rises (falls) with $B$ ($a$) for retrograding photons (cf. Fig.~\ref{plotobservable} and Table \ref{table1}).
 For M87* and Sgr A*, the deviation of lensing observables with a Kerr black hole is computed in Table~\ref{tab2}.
-We see that the difference in the lensing observable $\theta_\infty$ grows as the external magnetic field parameter $B$ gets larger, which implies that the relativistic images produced by MKBHs are bigger than Kerr black hole images and MKBHs can be differentiated from Kerr black holes for larger magnetic field strengths.
-The relative flux $r_{mag}$ increases as the external magnetic field parameter $B$ increases for large spin values (cf. Fig~\ref{plotrmag}), illustrating that the brightness of the first relativistic image in comparison to all the remaining images enhances with the increase of the magnetic field parameter $B$ values.
-As compared to the Kerr black hole, the MKBHs produce brighter images than the Kerr black hole with the increase of the magnetic field $B$ (cf. Table \ref{tab2}).
+We see that the difference in the lensing observable $\theta_\infty$ grows as the magnetic field strength parameter $B$ gets larger for photons moving in prograde orbits, which implies that the relativistic images produced by MKBHs are bigger than Kerr black hole images, while showing opposite behavior for retrograde orbits.
+The relative flux $r_{\rm mag}$ increases as the magnetic field strength parameter $B$ increases for prograde orbits (cf. Fig~\ref{plotrmag}), illustrating that the brightness of the first relativistic image in comparison to all the remaining images enhances with the increase of the magnetic field parameter $B$ values.
+As compared to the Kerr black hole, the MKBHs produce brighter images than the Kerr black hole with the increase of the magnetic field strength $B$ (cf. Table \ref{tab2}).
+For retrograde orbits, we observe a decrease in the relative flux with $B$ and as the spin parameter $\mid a \mid$ increases, the deviation from Kerr black holes becomes larger for retrograde orbits, producing dimmer images than Kerr black holes for larger spin values.